The siege is broken! We are victorious!!!!! Also, the exterior of the fortress continues to burn.

 - Difficulty Spike: Invoked by the players for comedic effect.
 Heavy drinking makes hard games harder.

-- Drinking On Duty
+- Drinking on Duty

 - Drunken Montage: The thread is more like a montage of Drunken Montages.

-- Epic Fail: The fortress!
+- Epic Fail: The fortresses!

 - Exactly What It Says on the Tin

-- Four Is Death: Every four ingame years, Wrex takes over the fort and consequently fails at keeping the fort alive.
+- Four Is Death: Every four in-game years, Wrex takes over the fort and consequently fails at keeping the fort alive.
 This has henceforth been called a "wrexed year".